20 of the best tourist attractions in Uganda

 4. Go Mountain Climbing Rwenzori Uganda boasts two popular mountains, the mystic Rwenzori Mountain and the magnificent Mountain Elgon.
 Mountain Rwenzori which is a world heritage site offers nature at its best.
 Trekking the Rwenzori mountains is a truly fantastic and unique experience, the wonder of the high glaciers, the beauty of the valley of nine lakes, the bearded lichen hanging from giant heathers with a backdrop of rocky cliffs, crags, and snow-capped peaks.
 Mountain Elgon, an extinct volcano at the Uganda-Kenya border.
 Here you can explore ancient caves and witness spectacular cliffs, over which Mount Elgon stream’s cascade as dramatic waterfalls

-5. Go Fishing fishing Uganda 01 The longest river in the world, The River Nile starts it’s journey in Uganda and spans a mammoth journey of 4,132 miles before the mouth meets the Mediterranean Sea.
+5. Go Fishing fishing Uganda 01 The longest river in the world, The River Nile starts it’s the journey in Uganda and spans a mammoth journey of 4,132 miles before the mouth meets the Mediterranean Sea.
 Here you can find some of the Largest Nile perch species in the world.
 You can also find these and other different fish species at Lake Victoria, the 2nd largest freshwater lake in the world.

 6. Bungee jumping over the Nile Bungee Jumping on the Nile Discover Uganda’s best well kept secret and one of the most spectacular bungees jumping sites in the world You’re guaranteed gallons of fun and Adventure bungee jumping over the worlds longest river, The Nile.